 In 1945, in Germany, Else Rosenberg (née Pabst) lived in Darmstadt with her daughter, Lotte.
 In the early 1950s, they left Germany for Canada where Else Rosenberg lived until her death in 1995 in Vancouver, British Columbia.

-how to write a analysis essay
+how to write a short profile about yourself

-how to write a great essay
+how to write a thesis step by step

-approval letter sample for thesis
+cover letter sample for essay

 We wish to thank Lotte Schaefer, née Rosenberg, the daughter of Julius and Else Rosenberg, for sharing her precious documents and photographs with us.